-A protected plant trigger search indicated there are no protected plant in or near the proposed disturbance area.
-Notwithstanding, the wetland REs (i.e. RE 2.3.26a) may be habitat for Eriocaulon carsonii which is listed as endangered within Queensland and Nationally.
-In the initial drill program there will only be approximately 130m of crossing within this RE where RE 2.3.26a comprises of approximately 20% of the mixed RE polygon.
-The REs on Landzone 5 may be habitat for vulnerable Macropteranthes montana while in addition, RE 2.5.3 may be habitat for vulnerable Vappodes phaleanopsis.
-Eriocaulon carsonii, Macropteranthes montana and Vappodes phaleanopsis will be surveyed for during track layout.
+A protected plant trigger search indicated there are no protected plants in or near the proposed disturbance areas within the Chaquilla and Cochabamba projects.
+Notwithstanding, the wetland REs within EPM 26195 (i.e. REs 2.3.24a, 2.3.26a and 2.3.50a) may be habitat for Eriocaulon carsonii which is listed as endangered within Queensland and Nationally.
+The REs on Landzone 5 and 7 may be habitat for Macropteranthes montana, in addition RE 2.5.3 may be habitat for Vappodes Phalaenopsis.
+Eriocaulon carsonii, Macropteranthes montana and Vappodes Phalaenopsis will be surveyed for during track layout.
 A qualified botanist-ecologist will be on-site pre-clearance to ensure that these species are avoided.

-Desktop and preliminary investigations have considered riparian ecosystems and therefore, there is no current intention to have setback areas for this particular project.
+Desktop and preliminary investigations have considered riparian ecosystems and therefore, there is no current intention to have further setback areas for this particular project.
 The proposed activities will not cause widespread or irreversible impacts to the riparian processes in the region, as:

-- exploration activities will be small-scale, of a temporary nature and conducted during the dry season; - widespread areas of riparian vegetation will not be cleared; - disturbance rehabilitation will occur immediately after works have been completed; and - all activities and disturbance rehabilitation will be in accordance with the Eligibility criteria and standard conditions for exploration and mineral development projects Version 2 (2016).
+- Exploration activities will be small-scale, or a temporary nature and conducted during the dry season; - widespread areas of riparian vegetation will not be cleared; - disturbance rehabilitation will occur immediately after works have been completed; and - all activities and disturbance rehabilitation will be in accordance with the Eligibility criteria and standard conditions for exploration and mineral development projects Version 2 (2016).